Alison Hanlon: Career and impact

 In May 2021 the EU nominated a third Reference Centre for animal welfare, focusing on the welfare of ruminants and equines coordinated by Professor Harry Blokhuis at the Swedish University of Agricultural Sciences and the Swedish Centre for Animal Welfare, and also composed of university partners in Ireland (led by Hanlon), Austria, Greece, France and Italy.

 Media

 Hanlon's work has been quoted in the Irish Times and horse forums.

-Recognition
+Honours and awards

 She gained an academic award for her work (President's Teaching Award) which was used to develop an interactive online teaching tool, animal ethics dilemma, which is used by veterinary and animal science students worldwide.
 Nominated for an EMBO award (Excellence in the Life Sciences), the website was subsequently translated into five languages.
 Her work has gained several external grants from Teagasc – Ireland's Agriculture and Food Development Authority, the Irish Research Council and the Department of Agriculture, Food and the Marine.